What are regular expressions?

 Before we continue, there is a resource you should pull up on your computer browser to follow along as we go.

-regex101 is free online tool for learning, building, and testing regular expressions.
+regex101 is a free online tool for learning, building, and testing regular expressions.
 You can write your regular expression and write or paste in test strings or longer text to see the matches that you will get.
 There are many tools like this out there, but this is the one we usually use at Digital Scholarship at the Library.
-We’ll be linking to examples on this website a couple times throughout this workshop so this is your introduction to it!
+We’ll be linking to examples on this website a couple of times throughout this workshop so this is your introduction to it!

 View in GitHub